 The divisions are designed to represent the Asian restaurant scene as fairly as possible at the current time and are agreed with the Academy Chairs.

 Each region has its own panel of 53 members including a chairperson to head it up.
 The panel is made up of food writers and critics, chefs, restaurateurs and highly regarded 'foodies'.
-Each panellist has seven votes.
-Of the seven votes, at least three must be used to recognise restaurants outside of their home country.
+Each panellist has ten votes.
+Of the ten votes, at least four must be used to recognise restaurants outside of their home country.

 The main rules of voting are: